 Also, another little research I did was to find out how to improve egg quality.
 That research made me start taking CoQ10.
 Some studies say that pretreatment with CoQ10 increases ovarian response to stimulation and improves oocyte and embryo quality.

 You should take a higher dosage of 600mg/day divided into multiple doses.
 I took 200mg 3 times a day.
 Some say that ubiquinol form is better than ubiquinone, some say it’s the same…I went for ubiquinol.
-It also says it should be taken for 2 months… I did for 15 days…. but it DID WONDERS… read on…
+It also says it should be taken for 2 months… I did it for 15 days.

 - CD2 first checkup….
 Dr. prescribed Elonva and I went to the nurse to get my IVF injections.
 She was searching for half an hour… The doctor was very upset and said there had to be one for me.
 It was kind of funny watching both of them looking for it in that refrigerator.
 But no Elonva!